More Than 50 Years of Arts Fundraising

-In its 50-year history, the Arts and Education Council has raised over $100 million in support of arts and arts education organizations.
+In its more than 50-year history, the Arts and Education Council has raised over $100 million in support of arts and arts education organizations.
 Download a copy of Persuade and Provide here.

 The Arts and Education Council was founded in 1963 when a few arts patrons took responsibility for the future of cultural activity in the St. Louis metropolitan area.
 This was the year that the United Way focused its mission on funding health and human services organizations, leaving nine arts organizations without funding.
 Two of those organizations - Springboard (formerly Young Audiences of St. Louis) and the Community Music School of Webster University (formerly CASA) - are receiving funding today.